Term

 |

-Opinions, comments and expressions of interest or concern, made directly or indirectly, explicitly or implicitly to or about the department, its products, services, staff or its handling of a complaint.
+Opinions, comments and expressions of interest, made directly or indirectly, explicitly or implicitly to or about the department, its products, services, staff or its handling of a complaint.
 Feedback is not a customer complaint.

 |